-COVID-19 has changed just about every aspect of how we go about our lives over the course of 2020.
-And now we’ve reached a new school year.
-Our children’s education must continue, but how can we be sure that their health is being taken care of as much as possible.
+COVID-19 has changed just about every aspect of how we go about our lives.
+Our children’s education must continue, but how can we be sure that their health is being taken care of as much as possible?

 The CDC as well as local governments have put guidelines in place to do just that.
 But even with this guidance, many parents feel uneasy about sending their kids off to school.